mattetti/mattetti.github.io/source/_posts/2014-04-26-refactoring-go-code.markdown

 ---
 layout: post
-title: "Refactoring Go code"
+title: "Go, Robots and code refactoring"
 date: 2014-04-28 10:45
 comments: true
 categories:
-- golang
+- Golang
 - blog-post
 - tutorial
+- Popular
 ---

 [Go](http://golang.org/) aka golang is an amazing language but also a language that